IMA-WorldHealth/bhima/docs/INSTALL.md

 ###### Testing the Application
 Our tests are broken into unit tests, end to end tests, and integration tests.
 There is more information on testing in the [wiki](https://github.com/IMA-WorldHealth/bhima-2.X/wiki).
  1. **Integration Tests** - These test the server + database integration and generally our APIs.
 All reachable API endpoints should generally have an integration test associated with them.
 To run them, type `npm run test:integration`.
  2. **Unit Tests** - Client components are unit tested with karma which you should have installed if you installed all dependencies.
 Karma launches a chrome browser to execute the tests.
-To run them, type `npm run karma`.
+To run them, type `npm run test:client-unit`.
  3. **End to End Tests** - The entire stack is tested with (often flaky) end to end tests using [protractor](protractortest.org).
 Protractor depends on `webdriver-manager` which must be installed separately.
 See their documentation for more information.
 The end to end tests can be run with `npm run test:ends`.

+You can run all tests by simply typing `npm run test`.

 Enjoy using bhima!